General Surgery Residency

 All residents are provided with free parking.
 Secured sleeping rooms are furnished for all residents who are on in-house call and nap rooms are available to residents at both hospitals.
 Residents have access to food services twenty-four hours per day at both hospitals.

-Residents are employed by either Memorial Medical Center or HSHS St. John’s Hospital, and are provided benefits through their employing hospital.
+Residents are employed by either Springfield Memorial Hospital or HSHS St. John’s Hospital, and are provided benefits through their employing hospital.
 Health insurance is provided at a minimal charge; an optional family plan can be purchased.
 Dental insurance is provided for the resident and family at a small fee.
 Life insurance is provided at no cost; additional coverage may be purchased.
 Disability insurance is provided at no cost.
 Additional disability insurance is available.

 Residents and fellows are provided professional liability coverage through the hospitals.
 It will provide legal defense and protection against awards from claims reported or filed after the completion of the residency program if the alleged acts or omissions of the resident were within the scope of the residency program, in accordance with the affiliated hospitals’ self-insured trust and liability policy.